ranadubauskas/TaskScheduler/README.md

 ## Features
 - Google sign-in authentification
 - Data stored for each user in Firebase backend
 - Calendar feature to select date
+- Date displayed for each task
 - Check tasks to delete

 ## Built With